Sami Hamdi

-Sami Hamdi (سامي حمدي) is a British political commentator, journalist and risk‑intelligence adviser of Tunisian descent.
-In 2025, Hamdi was detained by the Trump administration in the United States for statements he made about the Gaza war.
+Sami Hamdi (born July 1990) is a British journalist, political commentator, and risk‑intelligence advisor.

 Early life and education

 Hamdi is the son of Tunisian activist Mohamed Hechmi Hamdi.
-Mr. Hamdi originally wanted to pursue a career in football, but around the age of 17-18, his father gave him a copy of The Road to Mecca, which redirected his aspirations.
+Mr. Hamdi originally wanted to pursue a career in football, but around the age of 17–18, his father gave him a copy of The Road to Mecca, which redirected his aspirations.
 He holds a Bachelor's and Master's degree in Law from the School of Oriental and African Studies (SOAS) University of London, with the intention of going into politics, though he later pivoted towards risk analysis.

 Career

 Hamdi serves as the Managing Director and Editor‑in‑Chief of The International Interest, described as a global risk and intelligence consultancy/analysis firm focused on geopolitical dynamics, especially in Europe and the MENA region.
 He is a frequent media commentator, featuring on media outlets including Al Jazeera (both English and Arabic), BBC, Sky News, LBC and TRT World, offering geopolitical analysis of the Middle East.

 In June 2025, he toured throughout South Africa.